Highway Star (song): Structure

 The structure of the song consists of a 35-second bass/guitar introduction, before the band launches into the thumping opening riff, which soon leads into the first vocals section (0:55).
-The first two verses are sung, then Jon Lord begins his organ solo (2:14).
+The first two verses are sung, then Jon Lord begins his Hammond organ solo (2:14).
 This part consists mostly of fast, arpeggiated notes with a late Baroque/Early Classical influenced feel and makes use of the harmonic minor scale.
 The organ solo lasts for about a minute, then Ian Gillan sings the third verse of the song (3:24).
 At the conclusion of the third verse, the guitar solo starts (4:04), and lasts for just under a minute and twenty seconds.
-Blackmore wanted a very Bach like sound and worked out the solo note by note over the chord progression Dm, Gm, C, A which itself was borrowed from Bach.
+Blackmore wanted a very Bach-like sound and worked out the solo note by note over the chord progression Dm, Gm, C, A which itself was borrowed from Bach.
 Then, the fourth and final verse, which in the original recording is simply a repetition of the first verse, is sung, finishing around 6:10.

 Depending on the version, there may be a 15-second-long exit section before the end of the song.
 When the song is played live, Gillan has been known to improvise its lyrics, as seen in the official video for the song.

-The guitar solo would gain recognition when readers of Guitar World voted it No. 15 in their list of the "100 Greatest Guitar Solos".
+The guitar solo gained recognition in 2015, when readers of Guitar World voted it No. 15 in their list of the "100 Greatest Guitar Solos".